Mohenjo-daro: Flooding and rebuilding

 The city also had large platforms perhaps intended as defense against flooding.
 (Note: McIntosh (2008), p.
 389. "The enormous amount of labor involved in the creation of Mohenjo-daro's flood defense platforms (calculated at around 4 million man-days) indicates the existence of an authority able to plan the construction and to mobilize and feed the requisite labor force.")
 According to a theory first advanced by Wheeler, the city could have been flooded and silted over, perhaps six times, and later rebuilt in the same location.
-For some archaeologists, it was believed that a final flood that helped engulf the city in a sea of mud brought about the abandonment of the site.
+Some archaeologists believed that the site was abandoned after a final flood engulfed the city in a sea of mud.
 Gregory Possehl was the first to theorize that the floods were caused by overuse and expansion upon the land, and that the mud flood was not the reason the site was abandoned.
 Instead of a mud flood wiping part of the city out in one fell swoop, Possehl coined the possibility of constant mini-floods throughout the year, paired with the land being worn out by crops, pastures, and resources for bricks and pottery spelled the downfall of the site.